crusher-dev/crusher/README.md

 **Crusher is in beta(v0.5)**.
 Join [Crusher's discord](https://discord.gg/dHZkSNXQrg) and help us make it better 🚀

+> Star 🌟 & watch 👀 the repository in order to get updates about **v1.0.0** stable release - it's finally happening (2023🎅) .

 ##  Create a test

 1.) **Run npx command** in your git repo.